Amith-B/docker-test-react/README.md

 # Docker compose instead of a long docker command

-create docker-componse.yml with all necessary args and values and execute `docker-compose up` or `docker-componse down`
+create docker-componse.yml with all necessary args and values and execute `docker-compose up -d` or `docker-componse down -v`

+1. `up -d` - run in detach mode
+1. `down -v` - remove volumn attached to the container when container stops

 # Enter shell of the build: